AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/aem-forms-workflow.md

 <!-- ### Submitting an application from [!DNL AEM Forms] App {#afa}

-The [!DNL AEM Forms] app syncs with an [!DNL AEM Forms] server and allows you to make changes to the form data, tasks, workflow applications, and saved information (drafts/templates) in your account.
+The [!DNL AEM Forms] app syncs with an [!DNL AEM Forms] server and lets you make changes to the form data, tasks, workflow applications, and saved information (drafts/templates) in your account.
 For more information, see [[!DNL AEM Forms] app]((aem-forms-app.md) and related articles.-->

 ### Senden eines adaptiven Formulars {#af}